 Frequently Asked Questions

-- Am I eligible to take the GACE® Program Admission assessment at home?
+- Can I take the GACE® Program Admission assessment at home?

-- What test titles are available for the GACE tests at home?
+- What test titles are available for at home testing?

 The following GACE Program Admission tests are offered at home: